 - Tape measure.
 You can eye it, but trees always look much smaller in the wilderness.
-Measuring the tree’s height before you cut to make sure it’s the size you want (and will fit in your home).
+Measure the tree’s height before you cut to make sure it’s the size you want (and will fit in your home).
 If girth matters, measure it before cutting.

 Caring for your fresh-cut Christmas tree:

 - When you get your tree home, keep it in a sheltered, unheated area for a day or two or until you’re ready to decorate it.
 A garage or covered porch will keep it away from the wind and sun, making it last longer.
 Make sure you place it in a bucket full of water right away and refill it as needed.

 - Right before you put your tree up, make a fresh cut on the stump about a half-inch from the base so the tree can absorb water properly.

 - Don’t let your tree dry out.
 Within the first 24 hours, your tree may absorb more than a gallon of water and one or more quarts daily thereafter.
 A layer of sap will form on the bottom of the cut stump if it isn’t in the water for more than four hours.
 If this happens, the tree can’t absorb water properly.
 A dry tree is a fire hazard.

 - Don’t place your tree near any heat source.
-Not only can heat sources, such as a baseboard heat vent or fireplace, dry out your tree faster, they can also contribute to it catching on fire.
+Not only can heat sources, such as a baseboard heat vent or fireplace, dry out your tree faster, but they can also contribute to it catching on fire.

-Cutting your own Christmas tree on the Front Range and how to get your Christmas tree permit
+Cutting your own Christmas tree on the Front Range and how to get your Colorado Christmas tree permit